usedhondacivic/ECE-4760-POV-Display/index.md

     * *Are you reverse-engineering a design?
 How did you deal with patent/trademark issues?*
     * *Did you have to sign non-disclosure to get a sample part?*
     * *Are there patent opportunites for your project?*

+Our results met our expectations close to perfectly.
+The one element that we would like to improve is the GIF speed, which could be accomplished by increasing the polling frequency of our TCP thread on the Pico W operating the display.
+Otherwise, we are satisfied with our clear and stable holographic images.